This article will cover every aspect of the Revit modeling process and provide best-practice modeling tips and a wide

-Roof objects are defined as the insulated top surface of a conditioned space that protect against solar radiation and heat gain.
-Roofs are part of the envelope, therefore ceilings should not be considered roofs unless they are not exposed to the outside environment.
+BEM Definition - Roof objects are defined as the insulated top surface of a conditioned space that protects against solar radiation and heat gain.
+Roofs are part of the envelope, therefore ceilings should not be considered roofs unless they are exposed to the outside environment.
 The roof object for cove.tool must only depict the cap of a thermal envelope.

 Model Properties Expectations - In Revit, roof objects should be categorized in the Roof Family category.
 Roof objects for cove.tool should not be connected to other objects, such as floors, overhangs, canopies, and cantilevers when importing.
 Although many firms have a set practice that requires BIM modelers to use as few model objects as necessary, leaving objects as continuous across different categories would result in incorrect energy results.
 The thermal performance and mechanical strategy of each building component category are very different.
 Users should split (separate) thermal' roof objects with non-thermal/architectural roof objects, such as cantilevering, shades, or barreling components.
 While preparing for an energy model, or even calculating roof area for internal reasons, having these objects joined can cause inaccuracies and overestimate results.